Seneca-Scholars/SS-Status-C6/status.md

 # Fall '25 Statuses!

+## 9/17/25
+- UtMostU "College Financing Best Practices" Meeting.
+- Reviwing Jamime's feedback on Labs Questions and researching SQL and its purpose/possible use in the backend.

+## 9/15/25 - 1.5 hours
+- Check in with Nell.

+## 9/10/25
+- 1 hour watching figma youtube video "web devlopmenmt mapping in Figma" and practicing on my own guided

 ## 9/9/25 - 2.50 hours
 - 1 hour call @3pm with Lauren R. mapping out questions for the Latinx campaign, for SM team
 - College Meeting w/Nell + C6: 1.5